tencent cloud

 Directions

-Using HTTP-triggered function
+Using an HTTP-triggered function

 SCF provides template functions.
 You can use an HTTP-triggered function as follows to quickly create a todo application and add, delete, modify, and query todos.